jochunchen/BLE-Controlled-RC-Car/README.md

 # BLE-Controlled-RC-Car

-## Project Overview
-This project demonstrates a four-wheel remote-controlled car using an ESP32-S3-DevKitM-1 as its core.
-The vehicle is controlled remotely via Bluetooth Low Energy (BLE) using a custom mobile application, showcasing a practical application of IoT and remote control technology.
+This repository contains the full code for a four-wheel remote-controlled car that is controlled via Bluetooth Low Energy (BLE) using a custom mobile application.
+The project is an excellent example of combining embedded systems (ESP32-S3) with mobile application development (SwiftUI) to create an IoT-based remote-controlled device.

-## Key Components
+## Project Components
-- Microcontroller: ESP32-S3-DevKitM-1
+This project consists of two main parts: the embedded system (car) and the mobile application (controller).

+# 1. Embedded System (Arduino Code)
+The Arduino code runs on the ESP32-S3-DevKitM-1, serving as the car's brain.
+It handles the following functions:
+- BLE Communication: It acts as a BLE peripheral, advertising a specific service and characteristics to which a mobile device can connect.
-- Motor Driver: L298N motor driver module
+- Motor Control: It uses an L298N motor driver to control the speed and direction of four DC geared motors.
-- Motors: Four DC geared motors
-- Power Supply: Six 1.5V batteries (9V total)
-- Connectivity: Bluetooth Low Energy (BLE)
-- Control Interface: Custom mobile app

-## Principles and Methodology
-The system is built on a simple hardware-software architecture.
-The ESP32-S3 serves as the central processing unit, handling wireless communication and command decoding.
-The L298N module translates the ESP32's digital signals into motor movements, controlling the speed and direction of the car.
-The entire system is powered by a series of batteries, providing a stable voltage for the motors.

-### The control process is straightforward:
-1. A user sends a command (e.g., "move forward") from the mobile app.
-2. The command is transmitted to the ESP32 via BLE.
+- Command Interpretation: It receives integer commands (0-4) from the mobile app and translates them into motor actions (Forward, Backward, Left, Right, Stop).

+# 2. Mobile Application (SwiftUI Code)
+The Swift code is a mobile application developed with SwiftUI for iOS.
+It acts as the remote controller for the car.
+The application's main features include:
+- BLE Management: It scans for and connects to the ESP32's BLE service.
+- User Interface: It provides a simple, intuitive interface with directional buttons to control the car.
-3. The ESP32 decodes the command and sends a corresponding signal to the L298N driver.
+- Signal Transmission: When a user presses a button, the app sends a corresponding integer command to the ESP32 via a BLE characteristic.
-4. The L298N adjusts the power to the motors, causing the car to move as instructed.

-## Implementation Process
-1. Hardware Assembly: All components were physically connected and configured to ensure proper operation.
-2. Software Development: The code for the ESP32 was written to manage BLE communication and control logic.
-The mobile app was also developed to provide the user interface.
-3. Testing and Debugging: The entire system was rigorously tested to ensure the car responded correctly and reliably to all commands.
+## How It Works
+The system operates on a client-server model over Bluetooth.
+The ESP32 is the server, waiting for a connection and commands.
+The mobile app is the client, which connects to the ESP32 and sends control signals.

+When a button is pressed on the app, a specific integer (e.g., 0 for forward) is sent.
+The ESP32's onWrite callback function receives this integer and calls the appropriate motor control function (forward(), backward(), etc.), causing the car to move.
+The loop() function continuously checks for new commands to ensure immediate and responsive control.